BT

 More details from this presentation may be found in this InfoQ news story.

-Changing the Model: Why and How We Re-Architected Slack was presented by Ian Hoffman, Staff Software Engineer at Slack.
+Changing the Model: Why and How We Re-Architected Slack was presented by Ian Hoffman, staff software engineer at Slack.
 Hoffman kicked off his presentation by comparing the Geocentric Model of the Solar System with the Heliocentric Model of the Solar System.
-Using the Geocentric Model, astronomers were able to predict, with 90% accuracy, positions of other planets.
+Using the Geocentric Model, astronomers were able to predict, with 90% accuracy, the positions of other planets.
 However, a side effect where some planets appear to have been moving backwards was discovered.
-Adding epicycles explained this backward motion, but made the model more complex.
+Adding epicycles explained this backward motion but made the model more complex.
 This tells us that subpar architectures may work for a long time, but they will become increasingly complex.
 An improved architecture will simplify complex problems, and Hoffman maintained that we should always question our own models.

-Hoffman introduced Slack's V1 Architecture, introduced in 2013.
+Hoffman introduced Slack's V1 Architecture, which was introduced in 2013.
 Otherwise known as the Workspace Model, one customer was allowed one workspace where those workspaces contained data such as users, channels, messages and apps.
 Each workspace was a closed system.
-Hoffman then discussed the architectural implications and consequences for this architecture.
+Hoffman then discussed the architectural implications and consequences of this architecture.

 The V2 Architecture, codenamed the Enterprise Grid, delivered new features such as: allowing enterprise customers to have many workspaces; enterprise users were allowed to belong to many workspaces; and the data may be shared with multiple workspaces.
 These features were, however, limited to the enterprise.
 Hoffman discussed the architectural implications and consequences for this architecture as well.